Passengers of size present a challenge for seatmates and airlines

 • Know what to expect when you complain.
 As a practical matter, airlines will apologize and maybe offer a voucher for your discomfort.
 Discreetly take pictures of the incursion and send them with your complaint.
 If the airline doesn’t respond appropriately, consider asking a third party for help with your case, such as Elliott advocacy.

 • Check your airline’s policies before you book.
-With few exceptions, every airline has its own “passengers of size” policy.
+With few exceptions, every airline has its own “plus-size passenger” policy.
 Make sure to check your preferred airline’s policies before you book your ticket.

 Photo of author